RegNLP/ObliQADataset/RIRAGSharedTask/ReadME.md

 ---

 Ensure your results adhere to the specified format and submission guidelines.
 Thank you for participating in the RIRAG Shared Task!

+---
+*SubTask 1: Submissions should be in TREC format, containing:
+* Query ID
+* Iteration
+* Passage ID
+* Rank
+* Ranking score
+* System name

+*Subtask 2: Submissions should be in a JSON format, containing:
+* "QuestionID"
+* "Question"
+* "RetrievedPassage(s)"
+* "Answer"